montagestudio/docs.montagestudio.com/montage-studio/ide-at-a-glance.md

 ### Flow Editor

-The flow editor is a special editing environment that enables you to create a flow pattern that moves specified content along a Bézier path (see, for example, the film strip feature in the Popcorn sample application).
-You can access the flow editor through the properties of the Flow component from within the component editor.
+The flow editor enables you to create flow patterns that move specified content along Bézier paths (see, for example, the film strip feature in the Popcorn sample application).
+You can access this editing environment through the properties of the Flow component from within the component editor.

 <figure>
     <img src="/images/montage-studio/ide-at-a-glance/fig01c.jpg" alt="Flow editor" style="width: 550px;">